 Attracting potential tenants to your self-storage facility website is one matter.
 But getting them to reserve a unit and complete a transaction is what really matters to your bottom line.

-That’s where conversion rate optimization, also known as CRO, can help.
+That’s where self-storage conversion rate optimization, also known as CRO, can help.
+Explore our guide for tips and strategies on how to market a self-storage business and increase lead conversions.

 What is CRO?

 CRO stands for conversion rate optimization.
 CRO is a set of methodologies used to improve the conversion rate on your facility website.
 The goal of CRO is to increase the odds that a website visitor will carry out a desired action.
-For self-storage operators, that desired action is typically for a website visitor to reserve and move into a self-storage unit.
+In self-storage marketing, CRO is all about increasing the percentage of website visitors who reserve and move into a unit.
+Some desired actions, or conversions, self-storage operators are focused on may include:

 The conversion rate for your self-storage website is the number of new rentals (conversions) divided by the total number of website visitors in a given period, and multiplying by 100.
 For example, your website attracted 1,000 visitors in May.
 During that time you had 100 online move-ins completed through your website.

-Once you know where your conversion rate stands, you can begin to optimize your website in order to increase conversions.
+Once you know where your conversion rate stands, you can focus on the best self-storage marketing strategies for testing and improving conversions.
 That is the essence of CRO.

 CRO Strategies for Self-Storage